Post Covid 19 Recovery Plan

 How will it impact Irish civil society organisations?

-In February 2021, the Department of the Taoiseach held a public consultation on Ireland’s National Recovery and Resilience Plan.
+In 2021, the Department of the Taoiseach ran a public consultation on Ireland’s National Recovery and Resilience Plan.
 Businesses, representative bodies, and members of the public were asked to submit their ideas and proposals.
-The Wheel made a submission which highlighted that the plan for Ireland must include allocated funding for the community and voluntary, charities, and social enterprise sector’s recovery from COVID-19.
-Ireland's final recovery and resilience plan is published here.
+The Wheel advocated for dedicated funding for the community, voluntary, charity, and social enterprise sectors.
+Read Ireland's final recovery and resilience plan.

 EU4Health

-EU4Health is the EU’s funding programme for 2021 – 2027 to build resilient health systems and promote innovation in the health sector.
-By investing €5.1 billion, it will become the largest health programme ever and will provide funding to EU countries, health organisations and NGOs.
+EU4Health is the EU’s funding programme for 2021 - 2027 to build resilient health systems and promote innovation in the health sector.
+By investing €5.1 billion, it is the largest health programme ever and provides funding to EU countries, health organisations and NGOs.
 EU4Health aims to make the EU population healthier, support the fight against cross-border health threats and boost the EU's preparedness and capability to respond effectively to future health crises.

 Key Points: